Let’s play some word association, shall we?

 Okay, that’s not the case for you?
 Maybe that’s just my first personal memory of the iconic dressing that is Green Goddess, but you catch my drift all the same.

-The thing is Green Godess is a classic California recipe and it has a history that very much predates that memory.
-As in, the dressing daets back to the Palace Hotel in San Francisco in the 1920s.
+The thing is, Green Goddess is a classic California recipe, and it has a history that very much predates that memory.
+As in, the dressing dates back to the Palace Hotel in San Francisco in the 1920s.

 The hotel claims to have come up with the dish as a nod to actor George Arliss who was in a production of the Green Goddess at the time.
-Unfortuntately, the story of The Green Goddess has not aged well but the silver lining is that this delicious recipe came out of it.
+Unfortunately, the story of The Green Goddess has not aged well, but the silver lining is that this delicious recipe came out of it.

 When you travel to San Francisco, you can dive into a lot of California food history like, say, sipping on Irish Coffees at The Buena Vista, digging into cioppino at the waterfront, or pulling up a chair at the foyer of the luxe Palace Hotel to try their Green Goddess.

 Is the recipe they serve today the original that they served almost 100 years ago?
 Most likely not, but it is delicious.

 It’s believed that the original Green Goddess Dressing was a combination of finely chopped watercress, parsley, chervil, tarragon, scallions or chives, anchovies, and mayonnaise.
 To me, it’s a dressing that kind of sort of resembles the Caesar Salad dressing, in that it’s creamy, tangy, and a bit funky.
 And that’s not all the two recipes have in order — the 1920s is also when the salad was created though it was just south of the border down in Tijuana.